 Tu-Swift bent down and plucked up a small flower that had grown in the cranny of the wall that held the now defunct controls for the tunnel door.
 He gently braided the stem into the silky hair of Cat Eyes.
 When he was done, he said, “Well, the tunnel is real.
 Yet, no-one really knows how it works.
 How could that be?
 I mean, unless there was some great loss of learning.
 I don’t know.
 Perhaps, we can learn from these stories, whether real or not, how to … how to ensure that we do not fall so far again.
 From what you said, it sounds…it sounds as though the people became sightless and witless.
 How can the people not see that they are a part of the Great Tree of Life?
 How can they not hear the song of the bird or the murmur of the stream?
 How can they not see the beauty of the trees and flowers all around them?
 How can they not taste the sweetness of honey?”

 Cat Eyes nodded.
-“That is the question that we — those of us who are studying the books — keep asking ourselves.
-But when these questions are asked, none of us answers.
+“That is one of the main question that we — those of us who are studying the books — keep asking ourselves.
+But when this question is asked, none of us answers.
+Not yet.
 Each of us is hoping someone else will explain.
 But what comes to our ears is only the silence and the cedars sighing in the wind.”

 Many groups, and not only religious groups, perform various rituals.
 Some are done periodically like daily prayers.
 Some are done on special occasions such as baptism, graduation ceremonies, marriage ceremonies, last rites, funerals, etc. Rituals appear to address many issues simultaneously.